 - Filters haven’t been cleaned in over 6-12 months

 Accessing internal components will be especially difficult with complex or built-in models.
-Professionals have the tools and experience to deep clean or replace parts of these models safely.
+Professionals have the tools and experience to safely deep clean or replace parts of these models.

 Expert servicing can significantly extend the lifespan of your cooker hood and maintain its sleek appearance.